epitome-mvc/Epitome/README.md

 _**Events:**_

- * `change: function(changedProperties)`
+ * `change: function(changedProperties) {}`
- * `change:key: function(valueForKey)`
+ * `change:key: function(valueForKey) {}`

 Allows changing of any individual model key or a set of key/value pairs, encapsulated in an object.
 Will fire a single `change` event with all the changed properties as well as a specific `change:key` event that passes just the value of the key as argument.

-For typing of value, you can store anything at all (Primitives, Objects, Functions) but keep in mind that when it comes to serialising the Model and sending it to the server, only Primitive types make sense.
+For typing of value, you can store anything at all (Primitives, Objects, Functions).
+Keep in mind that, when it comes to serialising the Model and sending it to the server, only Primitive types or ones with a sensible `toString()` implementation will make sense.

 ### get
 ---